manuelbomi/Agentic-AI-Workflow----Enterprise-Data-Integration-Pipeline-and-Vector-Storage-with-n8n/README.md

     * See (here: https://app.emmanueloyekanluprojects.com/ ) for actual deployment of a variant of the system.
 You may upload your own pdf files onto the system and query the system based on the uploaded data.

+---

+> [!NOTE]
+> Feel free to ignore the rest of the discourse if you are not interested in step-by-step method of designimg in n8n

+---
+---

+# Step-by-Step Method for Designning the Agentic AI System in n8n

+---
+#### License  📜
+##### MIT License.
+Free to use, adapt, and extend for enterprise and research applications.

+---

 Thank you for reading